AlephSquirrel/Merriment/README.md

 * Error messages are more informative
 * Added ?
 Signpost and num -> str
 * Added !
 Debug
+* Removed Hello World example (it was supposed to be didactic but this README kinda does that anyway)

 ## Codeboxes
 Here is an example of a codebox: